 How to plan a safe event

-The first step to holding a successful event is planning a safe event.
+The first step for any event planner is to ensure that the event they are planning is as safe as possible.
 Organize the safety of your event within two categories: location and activities.

 The most common cause of injury at special events is trip hazards.
 Power cables and extension cords are among the worst offenders.
 Make sure your guests enjoy a safe event by eliminating or reducing trip hazards.